smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/tileMaker.md

 The memory requirement comes from the need to read an entire shapefile, convert each area to [GeoJson](http://geojson.org/), and finally progressively simplify the GeoJSON to be suitable for each zoomlevel.

+In particular see [2.3.3 Handling Large Shapefiles](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifNodeServices/tileMaker.md#233-handling-large-shapefiles) to
+either reduce the memory requirement or increase the available memory.

 ### 1.2.2 SQL Server Connection Error